shwncho/C_studyspace/README.md

 Term Project Specification:

 (2) Update
--All “Choi”s canceled registration.
-Remove the data from -the array (fill the memory) (Mark P6-1 in code, Print result P6-1.png) -the linked list (Mark P6-2 in code, Print result P6-2.png) -One “Paik” registered late.
+- All “Choi”s canceled registration.
+Remove the data from
+- the array (fill the memory) (Mark P6-1 in code, Print result P6-1.png)
+- the linked list (Mark P6-2 in code, Print result P6-2.png)
+- One “Paik” registered late.
--tag#/2021-05-05/yes/Gildong Paik/35/Gachon University/Student.
+- tag#/2021-05-05/yes/Gildong Paik/35/Gachon University/Student.
--Give Paik's tag# in consideration of the tag# of the registere d persons.
+- Give Paik's tag# in consideration of the tag# of the registere d persons.
 Add the data to
--the array (in the sorted order; shift all affected data)
+- the array (in the sorted order; shift all affected data)
 - (Mark P7-1 in code, Print result P7-1.png)
--the linked list (in the right sorted order)
+- the linked list (in the right sorted order)
 - (Mark P7-2 in code, Print result P7-2.png)

 Term Project Specification: